-The 10 worst manga endings according to the Japanese
+The 10 worst manga endings according to Japanese people

-Josei Jishin magazine conducted a survey among men aged 30 to 40 to evaluate the worst, most disappointing endings of manga published in Weekly Shonen Jump since 2014.
+Josei Jishin magazine conducted a survey among men aged 30 to 40 to evaluate the worst and most disappointing endings of manga published in Weekly Shonen Jump since 2014.

 On August 19, the Weekly Shonen Jump YouTube channel announced the end of the Jujutsu Kaisen manga with only five chapters remaining.
-This announcement surprised many fans, as the series is one of the magazine's most successful, with more than 90 million copies sold worldwide.
+This announcement surprised many fans, as the series is one of the magazine's most successful, with over 90 million copies sold worldwide.

-Although on August 5th, Boku no Hero Academia also concluded its serialization, being another series that served as the magazine's flagship.
+Although on August 5th, My Hero Academia also concluded its serialization, being another series that served as the magazine's flagship.
 These endings join other notable ones, such as Demon Slayer: Kimetsu no Yaiba , which ended in May 2020.

-However, in the midst of this transition, Josei Jishin decided to investigate readers' opinions about manga endings.
-As such, the magazine interviewed men in their 30s and 40s, a demographic that has followed many of these series since the beginning.
-The question was simple but direct: “Which work do you think had a disappointing ending?”
+However, amid this transition, Josei Jishin decided to investigate readers' opinions on manga endings.
+So, the magazine interviewed men in their 30s and 40s, a demographic that has followed many of these series since their inception.
+The question was simple but straightforward: "Which work do you think had a disappointing ending?"

 ©チェンソーマン/SHUEISHA